Half a million Swiss shell out for unlimited travel

 Switzerland has one of the densest rail systems in the world and takes great pride in the punctuality of its public transport systems.
 It is not unusual for someone to live in one city and work in another.

 The cost of train travel is on the rise - triggering protest from passengers.
-The GA itself has doubled in price over 30 yeras.
+The GA itself has doubled in price over 30 years.